KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ServerStatus by XBCreepinJesus](https://github.com/XBCreepinJesus/MMM-ServerStatus)

 1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+2. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. Information: There are updates for 1 dependencie(s):
-   - ping  >=0.4.0  →  >=0.4.4

 ### [MMM-ServiceViewer by cybex-dev](https://github.com/cybex-dev/MMM-ServiceViewer)